Back to all Articles

 Use the spreadsheet to identify:

-Eliminate unsuitable options early.
-Optimization is about removing noise before choosing.
+Filter out unsuitable options early.
+Optimization is about refinement by removal.

 Step 5: Present the Outcome